learn-co-curriculum/reading-ios-properties/README.md

 ####Property attributes

 Then we provide any attributes of this property in parentheses.
-For now, let's stick with `(strong, nonatomic)` is it is the standard most beginners will need to use.
-But you should know about `readonly` and `readwrite`.

 We have already discussed the difference between public and private variables, but sometimes you would like a variable to be publically available for other classes to see, but not for other classes to be able to change.
 When this is the case we add `readonly` to the property attributes and we also redeclare the property in the `@interface` of our `.m` file with the `readwrite` attribute set.
 (If we do not have it set to `readwrite` in our `.m` file, no one will be able to set the value of the property!)